MicrosoftDocs/azure-dev-docs/articles/jenkins/includes/jenkins-integration-with-azure.md

 ---

 > [!Important]
-> Azure CLI is the current recommended way to integrate Jenkins with Azure services.
+> Azure CLI is the currently recommended way to integrate Jenkins with Azure services.